SaxxonPike/roton/README.md

 ##### Description

 Roton is an emulation of the ZZT and Super ZZT game creation engines written in C#.

-Lyon is the executable frontend that presents the emulation via SDL.
+Lyon is an application that runs an instance of Roton's emulation and presents it via SDL.

 ### Build instructions

 All platforms need the
 [.NET Core SDK](https://github.com/dotnet/core/blob/master/release-notes/download-archive.md).
-We developed with 2.0, but newer versions of v2.x should work fine.
+We developed with 2.2, but newer versions of v2.x should work fine.

 ##### Windows